Public Liability Lawyers in Cairns

 All our work for public place injury compensation is undertaken on a no win no fee basis.
 This means that you don’t pay anything for your representation unless we succeed in obtaining compensation.
 You only pay for costs like medical reports and payments to others if your claim is successful.

 We can generally provide you with an estimate of the costs that will be payable on a stage-by-stage basis.
-This can be provided once we have received the formal response from the Respondent’s representatives advising whether they accept liability in part or full.
+We will provide this information after receiving a formal response from the Respondent’s representatives.
+We need to know if they agree to accept responsibility.

 What is a Public Place?